-In regard to territorial applicability, CCPA applies to organizations doing business in California.
-However, what exactly constitutes doing business in California is not defined in CCPA and may trigger application for companies not having establishment in the territory of the USA.
+In regard to territorial applicability, CCPA applies to organizations doing business in California.34 However, what exactly constitutes doing business in California is not defined in CCPA and may trigger application for companies not having establishment in the territory of the USA.
 The possibility of extra-territorial applicability of CCPA is also recognized by some authors (Pernot-LePlay, 2020b).
 Certain aid is provided by California Franchise Tax Board stating that: "doing business in California if it actively engages in any transaction for the purpose of financial or pecuniary gain or profit in California or if any of the conditions (in law) are satisfied."
-These conditions are explicitly stated in section 23101 of the Revenue and Taxation Code of the California and are as follows: (i) the taxpayer is organized or commercially domiciled in California, (ii) sales, as defined in subdivision (e) or (f) of R&TC 25120, of the taxpayer in California, including sales by the taxpayer's agents and independent contractors, exceed the lesser of \$500,000 or 25 percent of the taxpayer's total sales.
+These conditions are explicitly stated in section 23101 of the Revenue and Taxation Code of the California, (ii) sales, as defined in subdivision (e) or (f) of R&TC 25120, of the taxpayer in California, including sales by the taxpayer's agents and independent contractors, exceed the lesser of \$500,000 or 25 percent of the taxpayer's total sales.
 For purposes of R&TC Section 23101, sales in California shall be determined using the rules for assigning sales under R&TC 25135,